Tambov Rebellion: Suppression

 On 31 May, seven armored vehicles commanded by General Ivan Fedko surprised 3,000 rebels in the village of Dve Sestritsy and dispersed them with heavy casualties.
 Two infantry brigades and one veteran cavalry brigade under General Grigori Kotovski were assigned to the Tambov sector.
 During the first two weeks of May, 15,000 Red Army officers concentrated in Tambov to prepare for the campaign.
 On the dawn of 1 June, Fedko with three vehicles armed with machine guns, Kotovski's horsemen and the brigade of Siberian cavalry of M. D. Kovalev launched a surprise attack against Antonov and the 3,000 partisans with whom he occupied Elan, Tambov Oblast|Elan.
 Although the rebels managed to repulse the armored vehicles with their rifles, they fled before Kovalyov's cavalry.
 On 6 June, the armored vehicles commanded by Fedko achieved another victory near Chernyshovo.
 Between 1 and 9 June, three Bolshevik forces led by Uborevich launched a coordinated attack with seven armored vehicles against the rebel stronghold, near the town of Kamenka, Tambov Oblast|Kamenka, and faced 2,000 rebels led by Antonov and Boguslavski in six battles, during which 800 partisans died.
 The region between Tambov and Kirsanov was pacified.
 These three forces intended to converge on Rzhaksa: Dmitrenko's cavalry brigade (2,000 men from the Sampur in the Tambov uyezd), Kotovski's cavalry brigade (1,000 soldiers from the Lomovis station in the Kirsanov uyezd) and the 14th cavalry brigade (1,000 cavalry up the Vorona River from Karai-Pushkino in Kirsanov's uyezd).
 Two weeks later rebel commander Aleksandr Boguslavski was killed in combat.
 The same fate befell Tokmakov, Karas and Selianski.

-On 12 June 1921, Tukhachevsky received permission from Vladimir Antonov-Ovseenko to begin the use of chemical weapons against the remaining rebels.
+On 12 June 1921, Tukhachevsky received permission from Vladimir Antonov-Ovseenko to use chemical weapons against the remaining rebels.
 They ordered their troops to clear the forests with poison gas, stipulating that it "must be carefully calculated, so that the layer of gas penetrates the forests and kills everyone hiding there."
 Publications in local Communist newspapers openly glorified liquidations of "bandits" with the poison gas.
 Antonov's army was encircled and destroyed, leaving the rebellion practically defeated by the end of June.
 By the month of September, the rebels had been reduced to a thousand due to the massive arrival of red troops.
 By the end of that year, there were no more than 4,000 rebels left on the warpath.
 With almost all their leaders dead, the last parties took refuge in swamps and forests under constant persecution.